-In 2022, our Canadian associates took the opportunity to contribute to these objectives with a lighting retrofit project at our facilities in Mississauga, ON.
+Our Canadian associates have taken the opportunity to contribute to these objectives with a lighting retrofit project at our facilities in Mississauga, ON.
 Working with Wesco Energy Solutions, we replaced nearly 800 fluorescent fixtures with energy-efficient LED units.

 As a result, we are enjoying improved lighting levels while reducing energy consumption by nearly 50%.
 The project not only helped us reduce our ongoing energy costs, but it will help save the equivalent of 31.6 metric tons of CO2 gasses.